 Norepinephrine as Treatment

-You will often find norepinephrine at work treating low blood pressure ( hypotension) due to a life-threatening complication or alongside serotonin in antidepressants.
+You will often find norepinephrine at work treating low blood pressure (hypotension) due to a life-threatening complication or alongside serotonin in antidepressants.
+It is administered as epi-drip IVs.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) are an antidepressant.
 SNRIs work by altering the brain chemistry of your serotonin (a “feel good” hormone) and norepinephrine neurotransmitters.
 This process helps to regulate your mood and relieve depression symptoms.